 The majority of pedestrian casualties occur in built up areas; 29 of the 34 child pedestrians and 302 of the 413 adult pedestrians who were killed in 2016, died on built-up roads.
 But, according to The Royal Society for the Prevention of Accidents (ROSPA), 81% of car drivers exceed the speed limit on 20mph roads and 44% exceed 25mph.

 However, while in 20mph speed limits you may still be able to speed, 20 mph zones make it a lot harder to push above the limit.
 The purpose of 20mph areas is to create conditions that where drivers feel like driving at 20mph is a natural thing to do, as a result of traffic calming measures or the general nature of the location (like a school).

 When looking at a road that is 20mph, most of us won’t know whether to expect traffic calming measures like speed humps, central islands or chicanes or whether it’s just the speed limit.
 However, it’s only 20mph zones that have traffic calming measures.
-20mph speed limits are only generally used in places where average speed are already low (below 24mph)
+20mph speed limits are only generally used in places where average speeds are already low (below 24mph)

 The principle with 20mph zones is that traffic calming slows vehicles down to speeds below the limit, and in this way the zone becomes self-enforcing.
 All the traffic calming programmes are supposed to work in partnership to reduce speeds and improve the overall environment, meaning there can be significant difference between schemes.